jerryhgladinet/docs/admin/source/chapter04.rst

 **"When delegate admin login via server agent, impersonate as tenant admin"**

-    Server agent typically need to sync to the default tenant administrator.
-It is recommended when a delegate administrator setup server agent, it needs to impersonate the default tenant administrator.
+    Server agents typically need to sync to the default tenant administrator.
+It is recommended when a delegate administrator setup a server agent, it needs to impersonate the default tenant administrator.

-**“Access management related pages from Intranet Only”**

-    (This setting may only be available from cluster administrator side)

-    Intranet is defined as 10.x.x.x or 192.168.x.x kind of IP addresses.
-Usually you can achieve the same functionality by disable the management functionality on external facing worker nodes but enable that for an internal facing worker node.
-But if your intranet meets certain IP address criteria, you can use this setting to achieve that goal too.
-It is a security feature to limit the management scope to intranet only.
-As mentioned above, an alternative way is to go to the cluster manager, then cluster server farm and disable the “management functionality on this node”.

 **“File upload and download must go through worker node”**

     (This setting may only be available from cluster administrator side)

-    For Amazon S3 type of cloud storage/object storage, it is recommend NOT to force file upload and download going through worker nodes, because Amazon S3 is good for offload the upload/download to between the access clients and the backend Amazon S3 storage.
-However, for OpenStack Swift storage, depending on how it is setup, you may want to turn this on to force File Upload/Download going through worker node for security reason.
+    For Amazon S3 type of cloud storage/object storage, it is recommended NOT to force file upload and download going through worker nodes, because Amazon S3 is good for offload the upload/download between the access clients and the backend Amazon S3 storage.
+However, for OpenStack Swift storage, depending on how it is set up, you may want to turn this on to force File Upload/Download going through worker node for security reasons.

     This setting may be checked by default.
 However, based on your configuration, it may not need to be checked.